agstack/inatrace-frontend/README.md

 * Translation for facilities, processing actions, semi-products and processing evidence types and fields can be provided in the system as part of it's definition.
 * Added support for currencies in the system.
 The enabled currencies can be selected in the system settings.
 These currencies then appear as select options in various parts of the system where the user is expected to select a currency.
 * Added exchange rates for the enabled currencies that are synced on a daily basis.
 The currencies data is provided by the https://exchangeratesapi.io/ API.
 * The product section now includes Final products.
-Final products represent the output of a final processing.
+Final products represent the output of the final processing.
 The final products can be configured by the product admin company.
-* When placing customer order, now we select a final product instead of a sellable semi-product.
+* When placing a customer order, now we select a final product instead of a sellable semi-product.
 * Added support for new types of processing actions.
 * Added support for bulk purchases for semi-products.
 * Various changes and addition of new functionalities for purchases, processing and payments.

+# Technical Documentation
+For detailed technical documentation, please refer to [TECHNICAL_DOCUMENTATION.md](https://github.com/agstack/inatrace-backend/blob/main/TECHNICAL_DOCUMENTATION.md)

 # Frontend